Weather-Station-Software/live-weather-station/readme.txt

 = Where can I find documentation? =

 You can find instructions in english [here](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo/).
 Vous trouverez des instructions en français [ici](https://pierre.lannoy.fr/wordpress-live-weather-station-pour-netatmo/).

 = Where can I report a bug? =

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 1.1.1 =
+* Bug fix: wrong border style when widget was displayed in content (not in sidebar)
+* Improved readme.txt

 = 1.1.0 =
 * Added dew point and frost point computing ([what is it?](https://en.wikipedia.org/wiki/Dew_point)): available in widget, textual shortcodes and live controls (as outdoor values)